NotJoeMartinez/MusicNotesML/README.md

 # MusicNotesML
-OMR models for MusicNotes hackthon project at Microsoft Student Hackthon

-Curretnly working off modified version of https://github.com/aashrafh/Mozart
+OMR models for MusicNotes hackthon project at Microsoft Student Hackthon This model and augmentation scripts a refactored version of https://github.com/aashrafh/Mozart It will be integrated into a web application with [@stephenjoel2k](https://github.com/Stephenjoel2k/MusicNotes) frontend.

 **Input**
 ![input](docs/04.PNG)